 Scheduling An Exam

-All divisions of the ARE are administered exclusively on computers at Prometric test centers, year-round throughout the United States, its territories, Canada, and select international locations (fall 2013).
+All divisions of the ARE are administered exclusively on computers at Prometric test centers, year-round throughout the United States; U.S. territories; Canada; London, England; Hong Kong, People's Republic of China (PRC); and Abu Dhabi, United Arab Emirates.
 Candidates may take the divisions in any order, and at any time and location they choose (subject to availability).
 Most test centers are open six days a week, 50 weeks a year.

 After you have been authorized to test, you can begin scheduling exam appointments via My Examination.

 Scheduled Appointment Times